1 Bg 11-1972: The Universal Form

 14

-> is even the cause of the Maha-Visnu, and from Him the
+> is even the cause of the Maha-Visnu, from whom the

 > material universes emanate.
 Krsna is not an incarnation; He